>>>>>>>>>>>>>>>>>>>>>>>>>>What is a Fat Footer?

 In addition, prices and certificates for the quality of the company’s services and products are also moved to the footer, as this is where they fall into the visitor’s attention and can increase trust in the website and the company.
 Another option to use the footer most effectively is to embed the most important call-to-action(CTA), such as the call to subscribe to the newsletter.

-Meaningful fat footers are a particularly good way to convey important content in this age of ubiquitous mobile devices.
-In many cases, users unintentionally reach the footer of websites when quickly swiping across the display of their mobile device.
+Meaningful Fat Footer are a particularly good way to convey important content in this age of ubiquitous mobile devices.
+In many cases, users unintentionally reach the footer of websites when quickly swiping across the display of the mobile device.
 Having relevant information presented at this point has advantages for both sides: The visitor finds the information that is important to him, why he actually called up the website, and webmasters and website owners can use this measure to ensure that the visitor stays longer on the website.

-Fat footers are ideal for enriching the bottom of a website with information that is relevant to the visitor, thus offering them added value.
+Fat Footer Content Management Systems are ideally suited to enrich the end of a website with information relevant to the visitor, and in this way offer them added value.

 Do you have any more questions?